awsdocs/aws-control-tower-guide/doc_source/logging-and-monitoring.md

 **Logging**

 Logging of actions and events in AWS Control Tower is accomplished automatically through its integration with CloudWatch\.
-All actions are logged, including actions from the AWS Control Tower master accounts and from your organization's member accounts\.
+All actions are logged, including actions from the AWS Control Tower master account and from your organization's member accounts\.
 Master account actions and events are viewable on the **Activities** page in the console\.
 Member account actions and events are viewable in log archive files\.

 **The **Activities** Page**